bkaplan-github/parameterized-content-block/README.md

 # parameterized content block
 Parameterized Content Block is a custom Salesforce Marketing Cloud Content Builder block using the [blocksdk](https://github.com/salesforce-marketingcloud/blocksdk).

 Parameterized Content Block automatically adds an interface to nearly any parameterized email code without having to create your own custom content block.
-No knowledge of the Block SDK, Javascript, Github, or Heroku are required.
+No knowledge of the Block SDK, Javascript, Github, or Heroku is required.
 Once the interface has been created, no AMPscript or HTML knowledge is needed to edit the parameters.

 Github repository:  https://github.com/bkaplan-github/parameterized-content-block